(Formerly House Bill 1403)

 I am a first time in college Texas resident classified as a non-Texas resident.
 What is the process to update my residency?

 Students should submit a complete 36 Month Provision Affidavit to the Office of the University Registrar.
-Forms are located in the UH website in the Office of Admissions forms section.
+Forms are located in the UH website in the Office of Admissions Residency Requirements section.

 How often do I need to submit my TASFA?

-The TASFA should be submitted every academic year you plan to apply for aid by the spring deadline prior to the start of the academic year.
-The form for the upcoming year becomes available each spring on the UH Financial Aid forms page.
+The TASFA should be submitted every academic year you plan to apply for aid by the January 15th deadline prior to the start of the academic year.
+The form for the upcoming year becomes available each October 1.

 I am a male and am having difficulty registering for selective service online.
 What are my options?